SystemsGenetics/kube-runner/README.md

-# docker-tools
+# kube-runner

-This repository provides resources for running various systems biology tools with Kubernetes.
-This repository contains Docker resources for the following applications:
+This repository provides a tool for running bioinformatics workflows as jobs on a Kubernetes cluster.
+This repository also contains Docker resources for several applications:

 - [GEMmaker](https://github.com/SystemsGenetics/GEMmaker)
 - [gene-oracle](https://github.com/ctargon/gene-oracle)
 - [KINC](https://github.com/SystemsGenetics/KINC)

-Additionally, each application can be run as a job of _N_ Docker containers to a Kubernetes cluster using `kubectl`.

 ## Dependencies